nipunarambukkanage/gpu_stable_fluids/README.md

 ## Validation performed

-The implementation has been checked with JavaScript parsing, diff whitespace checks, static requirement assertions, and a Chrome WebGPU smoke test.
-The browser test covered initialization, shader compilation, pipeline creation, normal drag painting, color preset selection, turbulent/vorticity mode, auto-demo, pause/resume, clear, responsive layout, and console validation errors.
+The implementation has been checked with JavaScript parsing, diff whitespace checks, WebGPU static requirements, a native CUDA source contract, and a Chrome WebGPU smoke test. nvcc is not installed in the current environment, so the native translation unit still needs a CUDA-capable build machine for compiler and hardware validation.
+The browser test covered initialization, shader compilation, pipeline creation, normal drag painting, color preset selection, turbulent/vorticity mode, auto-demo, pause/resume, clear, responsive layout, indirect tracer rendering, and console validation errors.

 Use [docs/VALIDATION.md](docs/VALIDATION.md) for the repeatable checklist and maintenance guidance.